attainu/python-project-mahendhar-appala-au16/README.md

 future improvement:
 We can design the ui for the program so a normal user can easily interact with it.
 We can add more features like deleting the junk files after a certain period of time.

-Note: if the use not provide the argument then program will perform the operation on the current directory.